What's the latest on European travel restrictions?

 - All arrivals to Poland must self-isolate for 10 days with some exceptions related to work or residency in Poland.

-- The borders are open and travellers from the majority of EU/EEA countries.
+- The borders are open to travellers from the majority of EU/EEA countries.

 Portugal